Free Packing Slip Template

 Using the Packing Slip Template

-Below are some things to keep in mind as you are using and customizing the packing slip template.
+Below are some things to keep in mind as you are using and customizing a packing slip template.

 The Date: The date in the upper right uses the =TODAY() function which will always display the current date.
 If you want to save an archival copy of your packing slip, you may want to manually enter the date so that it doesn't change when you open the file again.